rogerthat39/100-days-of-code/log.md

 # 100 Days Of Code - Log

-## Day 1: 25 November, 2018
+## Day 1: 24 November, 2018

 **Today's Progress:** Finished the first two Python modules on the SoloLearn app.
 The concepts aren't new, but it's good to get a refresher on the syntax and how python works.

-**Thoughts:** This is actually the second day of my holidays.
+**Thoughts:** This is actually the first day of my holidays.
 I worked out that I had just under 100 days until I start back at uni, so what better way to make sure my programming skills stay sharp than to set myself a personal challenge to code 1h per day until then?
+I might not be working on a personal project every day of that time like the rules say, but I will be completing some projects I've been meaning to do for a while now, and this is for me anyway.
+If nothing else, this'll give me some semblance of routine for the summer break.

-## Day 2: 26 November, 2018
+## Day 2: 25 November, 2018

 **Today's Progress:** Finished the next two SoloLearn modules - methods and File I/O.

 **Thoughts:** Not too hard to understand, since I've done file I/O in C#.
 It's funny thinking back to when I first started Python in high school - I had no idea that file I/O was possible.
 Absolutely blew my mind to realize you could save data and use it after the program has closed.

-## Day 3: 27 November, 2018
+## Day 3: 26 November, 2018

 **Today's Progress:** Completed the next two SoloLearn modules - 'more types' and 'functional programming'.

 **Thoughts:** Gonna need to practise this lot in order for it to stick since this is definitely not revision.
 Not a lot of time today since I was out and about.

-## Day 4: 28 November, 2018
+## Day 4: 27 November, 2018

 **Today's Progress:** Experimenting with file I/O and the itertools library.
 Also converted the practical exam from C# into python (aside from the GUI) which was a fairly simple I/O program that held 10 lines of data and a single button.

 **Thoughts:** Took me 15 minutes to write the practical exam at the time, and probably 20 minutes to write the python version.
 It definitely helped that that .split(',') was in both languages.

-## Day 5: 29 November, 2018
+## Day 5: 28 November, 2018

 **Today's Progress:** Converted Lab 10 into Python - which involved searching, sorting, and classes.

 **Thoughts:** I think that python works like JavaScript where if you cay object2 = object1, it doesn't create a copy, just another name that points to the same location in memory.
 So in actuality, there's one object that both names are referencing.

-## Day 6: 30 November, 2018
+## Day 6: 29 November, 2018

 **Today's Progress:** Completed the OOP and regex modules in SoloLearn.

 **Thoughts:** Some of today's material went a bit fast for me, so I'm going to have to seek out different explanations/exercises to get a better understanding of the concepts.

-## Day 7: 1 December, 2018
+## Day 7: 30 November, 2018

 **Today's Progress:** Read about classes/objects in Python, and completed some exercises, since I realized that I don't remember much of how to do them.

 **Link:** [OOP in Python](https://realpython.com/python3-object-oriented-programming/)

-## Day 8: 2 December, 2018
+## Day 8: 1 December, 2018

 **Today's Progress:** Found some Python regular expression exercises to do, and got stuck on #20.